HydroCFD/buoyant_jet/Gmsh/inlcined_jet/README.md

 The generated mesh is **compatible with OpenFOAM**.

-# Note: This mesh is for training purposes, and you should adjust the refinements based on your needs`!`
+# ❗ Note: This mesh is for training purposes, and you should adjust the refinements based on your needs!